Russell Westbrook: College career

-Westbrook wore number 0 throughout his career at the University of California, Los Angeles.
+Upon arriving at the University of California, Los Angeles, Westbrook's high school jersey number 4 was already taken by Arron Afflalo, so Westbrook wore number 0 throughout his time at UCLA.
 As a freshman in 2006–07, he played as a backup to Darren Collison and was primarily used as a defender and energy player off the bench.
 Westbrook averaged 3.4 points, 0.8 rebounds, and 0.7 assists on the year.
 During the off-season, he trained extensively, both in the weight room and in the gym, where he faced NBA veterans who visited Los Angeles.
 The next season, Collison was injured and Westbrook was named the starter.
 He finished the season averaging 12.7 points, 3.9 rebounds, 4.7 assists and 1.6 steals.
 At the end of the year, he was named All-Pac-10 Third Team and won the Pac-10 Defensive Player of the Year.

 UCLA advanced to the Final Four during each of Westbrook's seasons with the team.
-In 2007, they lost to eventual national champion Florida, 76–66 and in 2008, they lost 78–63 to Memphis.
+In 2007, they lost to eventual national champion Florida, 76–66, and in 2008, they lost 78–63 to Memphis.
 After two years at UCLA, Westbrook decided to forgo his final two years and enter the 2008 NBA draft.
 He stayed in school and finished the quarter, a rarity for high draft picks declaring early for the draft.